SJTU-PLV/compcertoc-pldi25-artifact/README.md

 This artifact contains CompCertOC, an extension of CompCertO that provides verified compositional compilation of multi-threaded programs with shared stacks.
-The extended CompCertO is based on CompCert version 3.13.
+Both CompCertOC and CompCertO are based on CompCert version 3.13.
 Our implementation is located in the [`CompCertOC`](CompCertOC) directory.
-For comparsion, we also upload a copy of CompCertO in the directory [`CompCertO`](CompCertO).
+For comparsion, we also provide a copy of CompCertO in the directory [`CompCertO`](CompCertO).

 This artifact accompanies the following paper: